dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/protocols.md

 uid: host-and-deploy/iis/protocols
 ---

-# Using ASP.NET Core with HTTP/2 on IIS
+# Use ASP.NET Core with HTTP/2 on IIS

 By [Justin Kotalik](https://github.com/jkotalik)

 [HTTP/2](https://httpwg.org/specs/rfc7540.html) is supported with ASP.NET Core in the following IIS deployment scenarios:

-* Windows Server 2016 or later, or Windows 10 or later
+* Windows Server 2016 or later / Windows 10 or later
 * IIS 10 or later
 * TLS 1.2 or later connection
-* When IIS is configured out-of-process:  Public-facing edge server connections use HTTP/2, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.
+* When [hosting out-of-process](xref:host-and-deploy/iis/index#out-of-process-hosting-model): Public-facing edge server connections use HTTP/2, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.

 For an in-process deployment when an HTTP/2 connection is established, [`HttpRequest.Protocol`](xref:Microsoft.AspNetCore.Http.HttpRequest.Protocol*) reports `HTTP/2`.
 For an out-of-process deployment when an HTTP/2 connection is established, [`HttpRequest.Protocol`](xref:Microsoft.AspNetCore.Http.HttpRequest.Protocol*) reports `HTTP/1.1`.